-Your pet will be spending a lot of time in their bed sleeping every single day and removing pet odors from their bedding is not always necessary unless you are moving their bed to another location in your home like your bedroom or lounge.
+Your pet will be spending a lot of time in their bed sleeping every single day.
+Removing pet odors from their bedding is not always necessary unless you are moving their bed to another location in your home like your bedroom or living room.

 Ideally, you want to make sure that your pet is sleeping in their own designated area in the house, but that is not always possible and you might need to move their bed to another spot in the house for some reason.

-A good best practice to remove pet odors from their bed is to wash their bedding once a week thoroughly and then leaving it outside to dry in the fresh air.
+A good best practice to remove pet odors from their bed is to wash their bedding once a week thoroughly and then leave it outside to dry in the fresh air.
 Fresh air will help to remove stubborn odors and dampness from their bed.
-Most of the time you can just throw your pet’s bed in the washing machine and that will do all the heavy cleaning for you, provided that you purchased a machine washable pet bed.
+Most of the time you can just throw your pet’s bed in the washing machine and that will do all the heavy cleaning for you.
+Just make sure their bed is machine washable beforehand.

 Don’t Underestimate The Power Of Fresh Air

 While letting some good old fresh air into your home won’t remove all the pet odors, it will help out significantly to get rid of that musty smell that is left by your pets.
 When the weather is nice outside and it is not too windy you can open all your doors and windows and air out your entire house for a few hours.

 Just make sure that you are being mindful and don’t let your pet escape from your home.
 You will not only bring a lovely sunny atmosphere to your home while airing it out but you will be getting rid of those not so enjoyable pet odors.
 A win-win situation.